ezequielramos/ctypes_experiences/README.md

 ./compile.sh
 ```

 It will generate a so_generator.o and a libSoGenerator.so.
-It will generate the so_consumer executor too.
+It will generate the so_consumer.o executor too.

 ## How to run?